Weird-Sheep-Labs/coverage-pre-commit/README.md

 > [!IMPORTANT]
 > The file paths to the generated XML file and badge must be trackable by git i.e not excluded in `.gitignore`.

 In order to conform with the behaviour of the vast majority of pre-commit hooks, the tool will run on every available (installed) git hook type.
-However, it may be desirable to [confine the tool execution hook type](https://pre-commit.com/#confining-hooks-to-run-at-certain-stages) to `git push` by adding to each hook:
+However, in order to prevent frequent failed commits, it may be desirable to [confine the tool execution hook type](https://pre-commit.com/#confining-hooks-to-run-at-certain-stages) to `git push` by adding to each hook:

 ```yaml
 stage: ["pre-push"]